One Billion Rising: 2015

-Known as One Billion Rising Revolution, more than 200 countries participated.
-In Italy, more than 100 cities had events and all 34 provinces of Afghanistan had events.

-Kimberlé Crenshaw, prominent Critical Race Theory figure and professor at UCLA School of Law and Columbia Law School, has associated with One Billion Rising to help create awareness of the difficulties girls of color face in New York and Boston schools.
+Kimberlé Crenshaw, prominent Critical Race Theory figure and professor at UCLA School of Law and Columbia Law School, joined with One Billion Rising to help create awareness for the difficulties girls of color face in New York and Boston schools.
 These issues include the school-to-prison pipeline, stereotyping, and the disparity of the suspension rationales and rates compared to white girls (the rates being 10 times more likely for the former).